scottTomaszewski/obsidian-inline-admonitions/README.md

 **Settings**

-- `prefix` defines the text at the start of the codeblock to trigger the Inline Admonition.
+- `Prefix` defines the text at the start of the codeblock to trigger the Inline Admonition.
+- `Hide prefix text` - if enabled, the triggering prefix text will not show in the Inline Admonition.

 ### Suffix Type